+Valley City State University is a public university located in Valley City, North Dakota.
+VCSU is situated on a 55 acre campus, and the entire campus is listed as a historic district on the National Register of Historic Places.
+The university is one of eleven institutions in the North Dakota University System.
 Valley City State University was established in 1890 as a normal school, which is also known as a teachers college, and for over one hundred years has provided students with an engaging social and academic learning environment.
 Staying true to its heritage, Valley City University has developed a stellar reputation for educating some of the top teachers in the area.

 VCSU offers bachelor's and master's degrees.
 The academic departments and divisions at VCSU consist of Communication Arts and Social Science, Business and Information Technology, School of Education and Graduate Studies, Math, Science and Health & Physical Education and Fine Arts.
 VCSU offers an opportunity for distance learning for students that want to earn a degree from VCSU, but don’t have a schedule that allows them to do so.
 The online classes are delivered through the internet, which makes students able to participate from any location that has internet access.
 Students have the choice of either working independently, or together with fellow distance education students.